kjolley/BIGSdb_documentation/dbase_setup.rst

 * required

-  * Sets if data is required for this field, 'yes' or 'no', default 'yes'.
+  * Sets if data is required for this field, 'yes', 'no', or 'expected', default 'yes'.
+If set to 'expected', the value cannot be left empty when batch adding an isolate record or using the submission system, but a null value can be explicitly set using the value 'null'.
+The use of this is to encourage submitters to include a value for this field if it is available, while still allowing empty values if it is not.

 * userfield